-The political ecology of oil palm, people and forest conservation: searching for a balanced approach to development in the Peruvian Amazon
+A political ecology of smallholder oil palm production and forest conservation in the Amazon frontier: towards a balanced approach to development in Ucayali, Peru

 Member: Ecosystems Governance Group

-- Lazos, E., Zinda, J., Negra, C., Bennett, A., Bloomfield, G., Balvanera, P., and Lindell, C. (forthcoming) Stakeholders and tropical reforestation: challenges, trade-offs, and strategies in dynamic environments.
+- Lazos, E., Zinda, J., Negra, C., Bennett, A., Bloomfield, G., Balvanera, P. and Lindell, C. (2016) Stakeholders and tropical reforestation: challenges, trade-offs and strategies in dynamic environments.
 Biotropica.

 - Bennett, A., Malhi, Y. and Menton, M. (2013) Leakage effects in natural resource supply chains: a case study from the Peruvian commercial charcoal market.
 International Journal of Sustainable Development and World Ecology, 20(4): 336-348.

 - Menton, M. and Bennett, A. (2018) PES: Payments for Ecosystem Services and Poverty Alleviation?
 In, Schreckenberg, K., Mace, G. and Poudyal, M. (eds.)
 Ecosystem services and poverty alleviation: trade-offs and governance.
 Routledge, Abingdon, UK. pp. 189-203.